austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 As ` 10.200.107.31 ` showing login page, we decide try to log into it using the credentials found previously (that we dump from the database called "DashboardDB" that is in mysql server on 192.168.100.1).

+Do keep in mind, there is "Forgot Password" page that we have not explore for now.

 Login using admin user, however it only show blank page:

 ![admin-login](admin-login.png)